-Failure - Everyone, adults and children, fail at some point in their life.
+Failure - Everyone, adults and children, fails at some point in their life.
 Teaching kids that failing is an opportunity that can be turned into success, is an important part of the experience.
 Teams lose games; some even lose the whole season but teaching kids to get up every day and work harder day in and day out to overcome those failures is a life lesson.
 Adults could learn that lesson as well.

 Respect - We were always taught to be respectful to our elders.
 Some students, and adults, seem to have missed that lesson.
 Being a part of a team teaches students to respect the coach and their teammates.
 Everyone, no matter their income or educational level deserves to be respected.
 Students who play sports have the opportunity to learn to respect their teammates who are more athletically gifted than them as well as their teammates who are not as gifted.

 Time Management - Students who play sports have the opportunity to learn about time management.
-Parents need to make sure that school work is not set aside for practice.
+Parents need to make sure that schoolwork is not set aside for practice.
 Students need to learn how to manage both.

 Struggling Learners - sometimes being a part of a team is the best part of a student's day, especially if that student is a struggling learner.
 Teams and coaches can help build the self-esteem that gets lost when a student is struggling.
-In addition, it may help create an incentive for a struggling learner to work harder in the classroom so they can perform out on the field.
+In addition, it may help create an incentive for struggling learner to work harder in the classroom so they can perform out on the field.

 Oakland Raiders QB Terrelle Pryor visited the Solar Rays Extended Day Program at New Highland Academy in Oakland, Calif.

 Recently, Oakland Raiders QB Terrelle Pryor visited the Solar Rays Extended Day Program at New Highland Academy in Oakland, Calif.
 Pryor spoke to the students about nutrition, staying active, and the importance of education.
-The students were excited to meet the quarterback and paid close to attention to what he had to say.
+The students were excited to meet the quarterback and paid close attention to what he had to say.

-The students are part of an after school program that is run by the Higher Ground Neighborhood Development Corp.
+The students are part of an after-school program that is run by the Higher Ground Neighborhood Development Corp.